+Fair Play Commission - Tournament Complaint Form

 Please fill in, scan and return to fairplay@fide.com in pdf format.

 Complainant:1 Federation:

 Physical address:

 E-mail address:

 Telephone number:

 Respondent:1 Federation:

 Physical address:

 E-mail address:

-Telephone number:
+Telephone number:Brief description of facts:

-Brief description of facts: 2
+Brief description of facts: nd properly understood FIDE privacy policy available on the next page and you agree this fo

-Attachments: 3

-PRIVACY NOTICE: by signing and submitting this form you confirm you have read and properly understo to be published on FIDE website and / or processed according to anticheating relevant regulations and FPC

-Date: Complainant Signature

-4

 Please include FIDE ID if applicable.
 Please provide a brief account of why you thing AC regulations have been breached by the respondent.
 Also provide exact details of the event(s) at which the alleged breach took part and the name of the Chief Organizer and Chief Arbiter(s).
 You are recommended to provide a full description as a separate attachment to your own benefit.
 Please list all the attachments that form part of your complaint.
 Please provide attachments in PDF format.
 Chess files should be provided in pgn format.

-According the FIDE Data Protection Policy and relevant Swiss Laws and International Rules and regulations, you are informed of the following:

-1. DATA CONTROLLER, REPRESENTATIVE, DPD, DATA PROTECTION COMMITTEE
+According the FIDE Data Protection Policy and relevant Swiss Laws and International Rules and regulations, you are informed of the following: 1.
+DATA CONTROLLER, REPRESENTATIVE, DPO, DATA PROTECTION COMMITTEE